fack2/Palestine-flower/README.md

 ```
 ### Instructions :
+  - clone the repo and be there (cd command)
-  - npm i pg env2 command
+  - npm i
-  - CREATE DATABASE (nameOfDB) - command
+  - CREATE DATABASE (nameOfDB)
-  - CREATE USER (userName) with password 'password' - command
+  - CREATE USER (userName) with password 'password'
-  - GRANT ALL PRIVILEGES ON DATABASE (nameOfDB) to (userName) -command
+  - GRANT ALL PRIVILEGES ON DATABASE (nameOfDB) to (userName)
   - go to root and make config.env file
-  - Copy paste this into the file.
-"DB_URL = postgres://userName:password@localhost:5432/nameOfDB".
-This is to establish connection between our server and database.
-And it is used throughout the code of the app.
+  - add DATABASE_URL in config.env

 ### Team members:
 - [Nadeen](https://github.com/Nadeen123)